How to Nail the First Impression: 7 Mistakes Advisors Often Make (and What to Do Instead)

-The Discovery Meeting is the single most important meeting in your entire process.
+Those first interactions might be the most important moments in your entire process.

-- Sets the foundation for the entire relationship
+• Set the foundation for a lasting relationship

-Prospecting as a Financial Advisor: 7 Mistakes Sabotaging Your Discovery Meetings
+Prospecting as a Financial Advisor: 7 Mistakes Sabotaging Your First Impression

 1. Winging It